FastSlice/fastslice.github.io/index.md

 * [Status bar](https://youtu.be/TSEpF9ZIL9Q?t=1m15s): users can see annotation progress when multi-slice support is enabled.
 * An output console: users are informed whenever an error occurs.

-All features for omega can be viewed here.

 ## Installation

 To start using FastSlice, follow the [installation instructions](https://fastslice.github.io/install).